yzldw333/VideoLabelTool/README.md

 # This is a tool for users who need to prepare video labeled data.
 You can use it to make action recognition dataset, video split dataset.
+* It is developed with MFC,OpenCV.
+Thank LiShi Yuan for Key Frame Cut algorithm.
-# If it has some errs, please contact me at any time.
+* If it has some errs, please contact me at any time.
-# Email: yzldw333@gmail.com
+* Email: yzldw333@gmail.com